seregazhuk/seregazhuk.github.io_old/_drafts/2017-11-13-memcached-reactphp-p4.md

 `await(PromiseInterface $promise, LoopInterface $loop, $timeout = null)`

 It accepts a promise, an instance of the event loop, and a timeout to wait.
-When promise is resolved this function returns a resolved In our case we don't have an event loop, so let's create one.
+When promise is resolved this function returns a resolved value.
+If the promise rejects or timeout is out, this function throws an exception.
+In our case we don't have an event loop, so let's create one.
 It will be used in many tests, so I'm going to instantiate it in `setUp()` method:

 {% highlight php %}
 <?php